 • Preparing the field for health care services delivery changes including virtual models and use of health information technology

-• Integration of substance use disorder and mental health treatment into behavioral health services
+• Models of integration of substance use disorder and mental health treatment

 • Expanding substance use disorder and mental health treatment into primary care